Do you need to speak to someone about your emotional wellbeing?

 - Every secondary school will have time with a mental health practitioner every week.
 These practitioners provide advice to school staff but can also work with young people directly.
 This will either be a one to one or a group session depending on the needs of the young people in the school.

 - Some children and young people in secondary schools can be supported by The Resilience Project.
-If this service is suitable for you, your secondary school will be able to contact the team.
+If this service is suitable for a child or young person, their secondary school will be able to contact the team.

-If you have any questions about receiving support through your school, speak to your school’s Wellbeing Lead to find out more.
+If families have any questions about receiving support through school, we recommend that they speak to their school’s Wellbeing Lead to find out more.

 Please note: We are changing what our offer for schools looks like to better meet the needs of children, young people and school staff.
 Changes will start to be communicated in Spring 2022.

 Support through your local early help service